benjaminsnorris/bennorris.org/_posts/2021-08-12-angrily-pounding-metal.md

 categories:
 - Mental Work Health
 tags:
-- Mental Health
+- mental health
-- Weekly Update
+- weekly update
-- Sketchnotes
+- sketchnotes
 ---

 In this update, I share challenges with **psychiatric medication**, **family struggles**, and **work changes**.
 I might not have handled things in the best way, but it definitely could have been worse.